 How to invest in mutual funds without a broker?

 How much to invest in mutual funds?
 And so on.Here is a comprehensive mutual fund investment guide to help you understand mutual funds better.
 It will also help you learn how to invest in mutual funds successfully.

 The internet today is flooded with information about mutual funds.
 You will find answers to almost any question you have about mutual funds.
-Whether you want to know - how to invest in direct mutual funds to how to invest in mutual funds monthly, you have enough and more information available.
+Whether you want to know – how to invest in direct mutual funds or how to invest in mutual funds monthly, you have enough and more information available.

 The sheer amount of information can make the prospect of researching and investing in mutual funds seem like a daunting task.

 Having said this, we most certainly don’t want this to put you off from investing in mutual funds.
 Mutual funds are a very attractive investment option especially for beginners and are worth exploring.

 In this article, we try our best to explain all the different aspects of investing in mutual funds.
 Our goal here is to encourage you to start investing in mutual funds by first educating you about them.

 Essentially, a mutual fund is an investment vehicle that is formed by pooling money from various individual investors.
 The money thus accumulated is then invested in the capital market by purchasing shares, stocks, bonds and other assetsz.
 These different investments are collectively addressed as a portfolio.

 A mutual fund is regulated by SEBI (Securities and Exchange Board of India) and typically offers higher growth than conventional investment options such as bank deposits and savings accounts.